termux-desktop/pkgs.org/README.md

 - You can contribute to the project by giving improvements, requesting packages, making improvements.

+- Report errors or request packages [here](https://github.com/Yisus7u7/pkgs.yisus.org/issues) We do not accept heavy/lacking libraries to compile

 ## How to contribute?

 You can build deb packages and make a pull request,